Sex Trafficking Statistics Worldwide (+dataset)

 This is by far the most comprehensive mapping of sex trafficking cases worldwide ever made.
-We spend 6 months doing an in-depth report about worldwide trafficking.
-We’ve gathered data from 172 countries, and analyzed 109.216 identified victims.
+We spent 6 months doing an in-depth report about worldwide trafficking.
+We’ve gathered data from 172 countries and analyzed 109,216 identified victims.
 This is by far the largest study and most on the topic.

 You may use the data from this analysis with reference to this page.
-For special requests, access to the full dataset, or questions, please email lead researcher Rebecca Dickson at rebecca@bedbible.com.
+For special requests, access to the full dataset, or questions, please email at researchcenter@bedbible.com.

 Key Findings